 Once you have chosen a lender and completed the application process, Lindenwood University will be notified electronically of your request for an alternative/private loan.
 We will not certify eligibility for the alternative/private loan until your financial aid and admissions file is complete and your federal/state aid has been processed.

 5. Worksheets & Forms: Every application is reviewed individually and may require additional information or the completion of additional documents.
-The Office of Financial Aid will notify you by mail of the necessary documents needed to complete the verification process.
-You can click and download some of the forms you might need.
+Student Financial Services will notify you by mail of the necessary documents needed to complete the verification process.
+You can download some of the forms you might need.